Human Services Degree and Career Guide

 You might qualify for student loan forgiveness following graduation if you meet certain requirements.
 Criteria typically includes employment in a nonprofit agency in an area that has a shortage of human services workers.

 You can check your eligibility for the Public Service Loan Forgiveness Program, the Federal Perkins Loan Cancellation Program, or the National Health Services Corp Loan Repayment Program.
 You also may qualify for state-sponsored student loan forgiveness programs with similar employment and location criteria.

 What Professional Organizations Are There for Human Services Careers?

-- National Organization for Human Services (NOHS): The NOHS works to strengthen the community of human service professionals by expanding developmental opportunities and advocating and implementing policy change.
+- National Organization for Human Services (NOHS): The NOHS works to strengthen the community of human services practitioners, educators, and students.
 They also offer grants and scholarships, as well as the Human Services-Board Certified Practitioner certification.
-This credential is available to anyone with at least an associate’s in human services who can pass the national exam.

 - American Public Health Services Association (APHSA): Members of the APHSA include local, state, and social sector leaders committed to improving public policies.

 - National Association of Social Workers (NASW): The NASW promotes professional development, sets professional standards, and works in advocacy.

 - National Council on Family Relations (NCFR): Members of the NCFR include marriage and family therapists, social workers, public health workers, and many other professionals dedicated to strengthening families.

 - Society for Social Work and Research (SSWR): The SSWR supports social workers, researchers, faculty, and students in social work and related fields.

 - The Network for Social Work Management (NSWM): The NSWM is open to social workers and human services professionals at all management levels.